gaps-closure/gaps-closure.github.io/docs/Java/04-future.md

 1. Support for Android applications
 2. Support for large applications
-3. Support for more language features, i.e. annotated lambdad
+3. Support for more language features, i.e. annotated lambda
 4. support for concurrent (multi-threaded) program